ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 * You can change any licenses that you provided by using the VMware vSphere Web Client after the instance deployment is completed.
 * Support for the VMware components that you provide licenses is provided by VMware, not by IBM Support.

-## Location
+## Data center location
 {: #vrw-orderinginstance-mgmt-dc-location}

+Select the {{site.data.keyword.cloud_notm}} data center settings.
+For more information, see [Region and data center locations for resource deployment](/docs/overview?topic=overview-locations).

+### Geography
+{: #vrw_orderinginstance-mgmt-dc-region}

+Select the region where the clusters are to be hosted.

+### Data center
+{: #vrw_orderinginstance-mgmt-dc-location}

-* For single-zone VMware instances, select the {{site.data.keyword.cloud_notm}} data center where the clusters are hosted.
+* For single-zone VMware virtual data centers, select the {{site.data.keyword.cloud_notm}} data center where the clusters are hosted.
-* For multizone VMware instances, select the multizone region and the stretched clusters and witness cluster locations.
+* For multizone VMware virtual data centers, select the multizone region, the stretched clusters, and witness cluster locations.

+### Pod
+{: #vrw_orderinginstance-mgmt-dc-pod}

+Select the {{site.data.keyword.cloud_notm}} data center pod where you want to deploy your resources.
+Keep the default pod selection if you do not have reasons to prefer a different pod.

 ## Primary cluster (Single-zone VMware instance only)
 {: #vrw-orderinginstance-consldt-cluster}